Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/manage-input-and-output.md

 ## Using Variables in the Agent Flow

-Once the input and output variables are defined, you can access these variables using the context object syntax, and use them throughout the flow:
+Once the input and output variables are defined, you can access these variables using the context object syntax and use them throughout the flow:

 * Input variables are available immediately after the Start node.
-These variables can be accessed using the context object syntax: `context.steps.Start.inputVariable`
+These variables can be accessed using the following syntax: `context.steps.Start.inputVariable`
-* Output variables can be set in any node and are collected at the End node.
-For example, you can select a defined output variable in the End node and assign it the output of a GenAI node using the following context variable: `{{context.steps.GenAInode.output}}`
+* Output variables can be set in any node.
+For example, in the End node, you can select a defined output variable and assign it the result/output of a GenAI node using the following syntax: `{{context.steps.GenAInode.output}}`

 ## Adding Input/Output Variables